Are you saved?

 Acts 17:30-31 “God overlooked people’s ignorance about these things in earlier times, but now he commands everyone everywhere to repent of their sins and turn to him.
 For he has set a day for judging the world with justice by the man he has appointed, and he proved to everyone who this is by raising him from the dead.”

-God's people back to the original teachings of Christ and His Apostles.
+people back to the original teachings of Christ and His Apostles as found in God's law.